SaiDeepika-DA/SuperStore-Sales-analysis/README.md

-# Superstore Sales & profitability analysis
+📚Superstore Sales & profitability analysis

 📌Problem
   Analyzed 9,977 retail orders from a US-based superstore dataset to identify where the business was losing